getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

 (* Unary operand restricted to BinaryAtom (tier-1) — `?x + 5` parses
    as `(?x) + 5`.
 Use parens for broader operands: `?(x + 5)`.

+   Neither unary arm carries `:as` directly. `?x :as bool` parses as AsExpr wrapping SymbolicUnaryExpr; AsExpr's unwrap-shaper lifts `as` onto the SymbolicUnaryExpr node.
+This is the precedence-fix that prompted this rework — `:as` no longer silently sticks to the inner BinaryAtom.

    Postfix `'` (the prime operator, argument-reversal modifier) is handled as a restricted tail of ChainExpr in §7, not as a UnaryExpr arm.
 It attaches only where a function value lives, terminates